bumblebaytuna/BangleApps/apps/hourangle/README.md

   - **Support for Bangle.js 1**.
 It doesn't have enough memory to run the app.

   - **Reliance on a data connection to another device (e.g. mobile phone)**.
-This feature will never be offered, the design philosophy of this app is for it to be simple, reliable, and standalone/off-grid.
+This feature will never be offered, the design philosophy is for it to be simple, reliable, and standalone/off-grid.

 ## References